winglang/playground/apps/tour/src/tutorials/resource/topic/01-tutorial.md

 5. Can you spot the `Publish` button on the right panel?

-Click Next to learn how to use the Bucket in inflight
+Click Next to learn how to subscribe a consumer